Priyanka Gandhi targets Modi, Amit Shah over alleged sex scandal accused MP leaving country | Politics

 ''They get to know where I or opposition leaders have gone, but this kind of criminal, this type of demon leaves the country and they do not get to know this?'' she said.

 ''How can we trust them?
-All the information goes to them, they keep a watch on all the leaders where they are going but someone who committed such a big crime and flees the country right under their nose, and they do not have information?'' she asked.
+All the information goes to them, they keep a watch on all the leaders where they are going but someone who committed such a big crime and flees the country right under their nose, and they do not have information,'' she said.

+The Congress general secretary asked women to seek accountability of the prime minister. ''Sisters, ask for accountability, so that Modi should never dare to ask about anyone's 'Mangalsutra' until the accused (in the alleged sex scandal) returns from abroad,'' she said, recounting Modi's 'Mangalsutra' charge.

+Vadra alleged that Modi was talking ''gibberish'' these days and wants elections to be fought on ''Hindu-Muslim issues.'' ''These days the PM talks about Mangalsutra and your jewels.
+Where was he when atrocities took place with Olympic medalists?
+Where was he when women were raped in Hathras and Unnao and they were burnt?''
+She sought to know whether Modi spoke in favour of women or was his government protecting criminals. ''I want to ask Modi what he has done for the security of women.
+He has weakened them at every level.''
+Vadra charged the prime minister with speaking only about what has happened in the past 70 years.
+Repeating such statements will not be acceptable, she said, adding, Modi has been in power for 10 years and he must tell the country how many universities he had opened.

 The Karnataka government has constituted a Special Investigation Team to probe the alleged sex scandal involving the 33-year-old Prajwal, who is the grandson of JD(S) supremo and former Prime Minister H D Deve Gowda.